zakinder/fundamental_kernel_opencl/README.md

-# fundamental_kernel_opencl
+# Fundamental_kernel_opencl
-kernel objects are fundamental in working with OpenCL
+Kernel Objects are fundamental in working with OpenCL